sastrand/sastrand.github.io/README.md

 A medium inspired Jekyll blog theme.
 The basic idea came from the Ghost theme [Readium 2.0](http://www.svenread.com/readium-ghost-theme/).
 I use mediator on my own blog [The Base](http://blog.base68.com).

+Using
+---

+Posts must start with header:

+    ---
+    layout: post
+    title:  "SEDA: An Architecture for Well-Conditioned, Scalable Internet Services"
+    date:   2018-12-26 12:00:00
+    categories: paper_response
+    tags:
+    image: /assets/article_images/20181226_seda/pipes.jpg
+    ---

+And their file names must be delimited only by dashes.

 Features
 -------
 * Fully Responsive layout